Orcohen33/Ex2_OOP_Graphs/README.md

    -  The second part is paint the graph with GUI.

   This project uses the capabilities of data structures, object-oriented and GUI.

+  **This project implements hashmap data structures for data storage and data management most efficiently.**

 # First part (Implementaion)

 * We were required in the current project to implements interfaces.

 The interfaces are:

 | *Interfaces* | *Details* |